emreokcular/emreokcular.github.io/README.md

 Experienced senior machine learning engineer consultant with 6+ years of experience designing, building, testing, deploying and maintaining ML systems, including high-performance real-time streaming analytics and marketing applications, with a software and data engineering background.
 Specialized in building end-to-end scalable machine learning pipelines and MLOps.

-Passionate client-facing ML solution architect with strong communication skills.
-Solving real-world problems from a wide variety of business domains by combining domain knowledge, data science and engineering perspective.
+Currently, as a passionate client-facing ML solution architect with strong communication skills, solving real-world problems from a wide variety of business domains by combining domain knowledge, data science and engineering perspective.

 Feel free to reach out!
-Open for interesting ideas, new connections and encounters.
+Open to exciting ideas, new connections and encounters.

 <!---
 <h2 align="center" style="border-bottom: none" ><a href="/resources/Emre_Okcular-Resume.pdf">RESUME</a></h2>